is shaped by us

 We work with urban-scale strategies and help design public spaces, buildings and neigbourhoods to help cities achieve the transition from private cars to shared, public or soft mobility alternatives.

 It is our aim to create social interaction in all our projects by creating the physical conditions for people's lives and their social interaction.

 At Cobe we work with attractive intermodal hubs that inspire commuters to choose more public-transport alternatives.

 We are experiencing growing pressure on the open spaces in our cities.
 At Cobe, we design cities with great sensitivity towards the fragile balances between city and nature while designing functional infrastructural and technical landscapes to perform urban tasks, such as handling stormwater, providing parking, reducing heat island effects and meeting basic human and social needs.
 For us, creating great landscapes is not a matter of a certain style or form, but more importantly its adaptability to the local context, its social life and its users.

 The increasing frequency and severity of extreme weather events present a challenge to cities to balance protection from stormwater and rising sea levels with the obvious recreational assets the coastline offers people in the city.
 Cobe‘s portfolio includes a wide range of harbour-related projects, from urban-scale strategies and plans to buildings in transformed harbour areas and urban spaces dealing with local rainwater mitigation and water as a source of leisure activites.

 Urbanization is known to be one of the biggest threats to biodiversity.
-The number of animal and plant species on land in Europe has been reduced by more than 40% over the past 10 years.
 Our work involves dense and performative landscapes that meet the potentials and challenges of densification and urbanization and raise the percentage of greenery in our cities.